- System requirements

 Deploy to iOS devices

-To deploy your Flutter app to a physical iOS device, you’ll need some additional tools and an Apple account.
-You’ll also need to set up physical device deployment in Xcode.
+To deploy your Flutter app to a physical iOS device you’ll need to set up physical device deployment in Xcode and an Apple Developer account.
+If your app is using Flutter plugins, you will also need the third-party CocoaPods dependency manager.

 Follow the Xcode signing flow to provision your project: